xenOs76/homeworks/Readme.md

 ## Changelog

+### 20210116 - import some Arduino examples

+>*– è dolce o amara?*
+>*– è amara, ma ti farà bene.*
+>*– Se è amara, non la voglio.*
+>*– Dà retta a me: bevila.*
+>*– A me l’amaro non mi piace.*
+>*– Bevila: e quando l’avrai bevuta, ti darò una pallina di zucchero, per rifarti la bocca.*
+>*– Dov’è la pallina di zucchero?*
+>*– Eccola qui, – disse la Fata, tirandola fuori da una zuccheriera d’oro.*
+>*– Prima voglio la pallina di zucchero, e poi beverò quell’acquaccia amara...*

+I'm stuck with the [RainbowOnce](tinygo/arduino-nano33/08-mqttSub_NeopixelStrip_RainbowOnce/) example when it comes to receiving commands from Mqtt in a coroutine: *sure, bro, You can spin a rainbow.
+But You cannot let it shine as long as you want*.
+I feel I'm missing something.
+I'm pointing in the wrong direction, perhaps.
+Let's get back to [Arduino](https://www.arduino.cc/) IDE and examples while waiting to see my *Nano* standing on the shoulder of giants.
+So I lined up on the breadboard an *[Arduino MKR Wifi 1010](/arduino/ArduinoMKRWifi1010/)* and uploaded some [FastLED](http://fastled.io/) [examples](/arduino/ArduinoMKRWifi1010/00-fastled/), some Mqtt examples and an old classic: the candy from a stranger.
+I uploaded an adapted version of the Arduino sketch from *[Multi-tasking the Arduino](https://learn.adafruit.com/multi-tasking-the-arduino-part-3/overview)*, an [Adafruit](https://www.adafruit.com/) tutorial explaining how to have two or three loops animating LEDs indipendently.
+Something that should be even easier to do with Tinygo, right?

-* Initial import: examples of Tinygo running on an Arduino Nano33 Iot
+### 20210115 - Initial import: examples of Tinygo running on an Arduino Nano33 Iot

-I'm looking for a way to control an Arduino Nano33 Iot over Mqtt.
+I'm looking for a way to control an *[Arduino Nano33 Iot](/tinygo/arduino-nano33/)* over Mqtt.
 I'd like to use the board to get some data from a sensor and drive a Neopixel strip.
 I did translate the Neopixel Rainbow animation from a Python example into Go/Tinygo in the past.
-It used to run on an Adafruit Circuit Playground Express Bluefruit too.
+It used to run on an *Adafruit Circuit Playground Express Bluefruit* too.
 I'm using a local Mosquitto server running on Raspbian and RPI3.
 Did also some performance tests about Mosquitto and RPI Zero.
 Had lame results.